 Furniture in Ms. Nguyet's house was scattered after the shaking (Photo: Character provided).

 Hours later, in the sweltering heat of 40 degrees Celsius, many people were still standing on the sidewalks, fearing aftershocks.
-On the afternoon of March 28 alone, Mandalay suffered eight more aftershocks.
-Some were fleeting, but some were strong enough to make many people run away in panic.
+On the afternoon of March 28, Mandalay experienced eight more aftershocks.
+Some were fleeting, but some were strong enough to scare people away.

-Ms. Nguyet's family has been living in Myanmar since 2022 and has gotten used to a life without electricity, only receiving 2 hours/day.
+Ms. Nguyet's family, who moved to Myanmar in 2022, has become accustomed to a life without electricity, with only 2 hours of electricity per day.
 The couple has to use additional solar power systems or run generators.
-Fortunately, the area where she lives is well-planned and the houses are sturdy, so there is no significant damage.
+Fortunately, the area where she lives is well planned and the houses are sturdy, so there is no significant damage.

 Bottles shattered after the earthquake (Photo: Character provided).